Who can be referred?

 Home-Start East Sussex aims to provide support to families as soon as possible, but where there is not a volunteer available immediately the family will be asked if they want to go on a waiting list.
 The majority of families are linked within four weeks of referral, however on occasion families may be waiting longer than this, or be told that support is unavailable for the foreseeable future and be taken off the waiting list.
 Referrers will be given an update on a monthly basis.

-How will I be kept informed of the progress of the referral?
+How are agencies be kept informed of the progress of a third party enquiry ?

-- when the referral has been accepted or rejected
+- when the enquiry has been accepted or rejected

 - when support is offered to a family, i.e. they are linked with a volunteer

 - a family is placed on the waiting list

 The agency will be phoned at the commencement of support and at the end of support to a family.

 Agencies are given the opportunity to comment on the service offered by Home-Start East Sussex at the end of support to families via a questionnaire.